Best Note-Taking Apps in 2026

 Frequently Asked Questions

-Is Evernote still worth using?
+Is Evernote still worth using in 2026?

 What's the difference between folder-based and link-based organization?